Italian Hand Gestures in Conversation

 3. Finger kiss

 Bring your fingers together and lift your hand to your mouth.
 Touch your fingers to your lips.
 Translation: “Eccellente!“ (“Excellent!
-You deserves a kiss!”)
+You deserve a kiss!”)

 4. Chin flick